benmesander/rvint/README.md

 ################################################################################

 ################################################################################
-# routine: div3
+# routine: div3u
 #
-# Unsigned 32-bit integer division by 3 without using M extension.
-Suitable
+# Unsigned fast division by 3 without using M extension.
+# This routine is 64-bit on 64-bit CPUs and 32-bit on 32-bit CPUs.
+# It uses a fast multiply/shift/add/correct algorithm.
-# for RV32E.
+# Suitable for use on RV32E architectures.
 #
 # input registers:
-# a0 = dividend
+# a0 = unsigned dividend (32 or 64 bits)
 #
 # output registers:
-# a0 = quotient
+# a0 = quotient (unsigned)
 ################################################################################
 ```